 Likewise, in white collar crime investigations, authorities sometimes delve into certain kinds of documents without probable cause to do so.

-The burden of proving that a search was legal falls on the prosecution, and attorneys at Sindel, Sindel & Noble, P.C., work to place that burden fully on the prosecutor by exploring every available option for challenging the legality of a search and seizure.
+The burden of proving that a search was legal falls on the prosecution, and attorneys at Sindel, Richard H. Sindel, Inc., P.C., work to place that burden fully on the prosecutor by exploring every available option for challenging the legality of a search and seizure.